lynnfaraday/aresmush.com/help/1-0/manage/statue.md

 aliases:
 - toad
 - medusa
+- fubar
 ---

 # Turning Trolls to Statues

-Sometimes a troll's goal in life is to be sitebanned, and you can frustrate them by turning them into a statue instead.
-Characters who have been turned to a statue cannot execute any game commands - not even to quit.
+The statue command, similar to RHost's FUBAR flag or Penn's @toad, can deter trolls whose goal is to be sitebanned.
+When you turn a player into a statue, they will be unable to use any commands at all - not even to quit.

 `statue <name>=<reason>`